sam-github/pcap-lua/README.txt

 Returns capdata, timestamp, wirelen on sucess:

 - capdata is the captured data

 - timestamp is in seconds, theoretically to microsecond accuracy

 - wirelen is the packets original length, the capdata may be shorter

-Returns nil,emsg on falure, where emsg is:
+Returns nil,emsg on failure, where emsg is:

 - "timeout", timeout on a live capture

 - "closed", no more packets to be read from a file

 - ... some other string returned from pcap_geterr() describing the error

--- cap:destroy()
+-- sent = cap:inject(packet)

-Manually destroy a cap object, freeing it's resources (this will happen on garbage collection if not done explicitly).
+Injects packet.

+Return is bytes sent on success, or nil,emsg on failure.

 -- dumper = dumper:dump(pkt, [timestamp, [wirelen]])